manzurola/aligner/README.md

 ## Use via github packages

 Currently this package is only available via github packages.
-You will need to (configure maven to work with Github's repo)[https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-apache-maven-registry].
+You will need to [configure maven to work with Github's repo](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-apache-maven-registry).
 This includes changing your settings.xml file and generating a Private Access Token in github.
 Make sure to enable snapshots.

 ## Quick Start